 What the 1935 Blood Law did derive from the United States was the precedent of having a criminal penalty for miscegenation (Whitman, p.12).
 That was a novelty in Germany.

 Another important influence on the committee drafting these laws, says Whitman, was American “legal realism.”
 Legal realism embraces the role of judges in determining how to apply the law, not mechanically but with some flexibility, in pursuit of what is good for society.
+With that concept of jurisprudence it was possible to write a law about Jews that did not include a rigorous definition of that class of persons.

 It was about this “legal realism” – not about Jim Crow laws as D'Souza asserts – that Roland Freisler commented: